OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-precompile.md

 insert(MakePrecompile(templates.ArbHiMetaData, &ArbHi{Address: hex("11a")})) // 0x011a here is an example address
 ```

-Navigate to [contracts/src/precompiles/](https://github.com/OffchainLabs/nitro-contracts/tree/97cfbe00ff0eea4d7f5f5f3afb01598c19ddabc4/src/precompiles) and create `ArbHi.sol` and add the required interface.
+Navigate to [contracts/src/precompiles/](https://github.com/OffchainLabs/nitro-contracts/tree/97cfbe00ff0eea4d7f5f5f3afb01598c19ddabc4/src/precompiles), create `ArbHi.sol`, and add the required interface.
 Ensure that the method name on the interface matches the name of the function you introduced in the previous step, `camelCased`:

 ```solidity
 pragma solidity >=0.4.21 <0.9.0;